JoshMarino/gazebo_and_ros_control/README.md

 	  izz="1.0"/>
     </inertial>
 ```
-In layman terms, the links have moments of intertia of 1 about each axix, a mass of 1kg, and the center of mass located in the center of each link.
+The links have moments of intertia of 1 about each axis, a mass of 1kg, and the center of mass located in the center of each link.
 What this essentially means is that we have a point mass at a distance of 1/2(link length) away from where the effort is being applied.
 This emplies the maximum torque we can apply to the centre link before it cross the horizon is:

 torque = Force(Length/2)
 torque = mass*garvitational acceleration*(Length of link)/2